 7-Day Power Yoga Challenge from Heart Alchemy Yoga Concludes with a Vigorous Saturday Final Class

-Yoga instructors Michelle Goldstein and Maggie Grove present a new vigorous routine that mixes yoga sequencing, mindfulness and cardio exercises.
+Yoga instructors Michelle Goldstein and Maggie Grove present a new strong routine with a total body power yoga flow working your entire body from the inside out

-NEWPORT BEACH, CALIFORNIA, UNITED STATES, June 9, 2021 /EINPresswire.com/ -- Heart Alchemy Yoga brings us the final class of the free 7-Day Power Yoga Challenge.
-Yoga instructors Michelle Goldstein and Maggie Grove present a new vigorous routine that mixes yoga sequencing, mindfulness and cardio with strength-training moves.
+NEWPORT BEACH, CALIFORNIA, UNITED STATES, June 10, 2021 /EINPresswire.com/ -- Heart Alchemy Yoga brings us the final class of the free 7-Day Power Yoga Challenge.
+Yoga instructors Michelle Goldstein and Maggie Grove present a new strong routine with a total body power yoga flow working your entire body from the inside out

 This is the perfect power yoga routine to make yourself feel the power of your body and mind.
 The dynamic and fluid movements and postures are structured to help you get stronger and more flexible.